 Installing Windows 11 in UTM on macOS and Apple Mac M1

-Searching UUP Dump for Windows 11 (arm64) I found a version Windows 11 (22000.1098) arm64, which is marked as a version designed for Retail.
+In a searching for Windows 11 designated to arm64 based processors, (like Apple M1 and newer) I found, on UUP Dump, a version Windows 11 arm64, which was marked as designed for Retail.
 I decided to try to install it in UTM on macOS and my MacBook Air with M1.

 Retail channel (in theory) is classed as stable and designed for end-user.
 The surprise is that Microsoft is not officially advertising it and you cannot just download the ISO file that will allow you to install it on a compatible device.